 You will also want to make a new hole or two in the wooden “floor pack” part of your camper and route the wires into the battery box of the camper.
 I used a ½” drill, and sealed it with a urethane caulk.
 Butyl rubber tape works well as a sealer too.

 Just before these hefty cables connect to your camper batter(ies), you will want to add another 100A breaker to the positive wire.
 This way the cable is protected on both ends.
 From there a short run from the breaker to the positive battery wire completes the basic circuit.

-What this means is that the camper/truck batteries are now linked, unless you trip one of the breakers manually, and the truck will charge the camper battery if it running and the camper will charge the truck battery if you have solar and the sun is shining.
+OK, two breakers, got it....
+(I hope!)
+Now the camper/truck batteries are linked, unless you trip one of the breakers manually, and the truck will charge the camper battery if it running and the camper will charge the truck battery if you have solar and the sun is shining.
 Cool, eh? (yes, I’m Canadian!)

 If you do not want to charge the truck from the camper (via solar for example) and the charging function will only ever flow from truck to camper, then you might want to add a DC-DC charger into the mix.
 I say might, because an older truck with a “dumb” alternator will now happily charge your camper batteries.
 My truck is a 2006 Chevy 1 ton, and I can saw 90A going over the wires (I have a gauge for that) into the AGM batteries in my first FWC.
 That’s lots.. like over 1200W!
 That usually ramped down very fast (10 minutes) to more like 40A for the duration of the charging time.